 Claims of unlawful discrimination have also been made in relation to the changes to the Judiciary and Firefighters Pension regulations and in December 2018 the Court of Appeal (McCloud / Sargeant) ruled that the 'transitional protection' offered to some members as part of the reform to public sector pensions amounts to unlawful discrimination.
-On 27 June the Supreme Court refused leave to appeal on the McCloud case.
-In the light of this it is envisiged that the Court will require changes to arrangments for employees who were transferred to the new schemes potentially including Police Pension Scheme members.
-This would to lead to an increase in Police Pension Scheme liabilities and our actuaries (The Government Actuary Department) using specific assumptions and applying these across the Police Scheme as a whole have estimated the potential increase in scheme liabilities for North Yorkshire to be approximately 4.4% or £75.68m of national pension scheme liabilities as at March 2019.
-This increase is reflected in the IAS19 Disclosure as a Past Service Cost.
-The actuaries have highlighted that this estimate is based on one potential remedy, the potential impact of any differences in the profile of the force membership compared with the scheme as a whole and that the figures are highly sensitive to assumptions about short term income growth.
+The Government is seeking permission to appeal this decision.
+It is envisaged that if this is unsuccessful, the Court will require steps to be taken to compensate employees who were transferred to the new schemes potentially including Police Pension Scheme members.
+This would to lead to an increase in Police Pension Scheme liabilities and our actuaries (The Government Actuary Department) using specific assumptions have estimated the potential increase in scheme liabilities as a result of the judgment to be approximately 5.4% of national pension scheme liabilities as at March 2018.
+This estimate is based on one potential remedy and depending on the outcome of the appeal, the remedy calculation and its applicability to the Police Pension Scheme will need to be revisited in the light of further direction from the courts.